 Mold and Mildew Problems in Basements

-If your concrete basement has a known moisture problem, the entire area should be tested and corrected prior to installing any flooring materials.
+If your concrete basement has a known moisture problem, even just once in a while, the entire area should be tested and corrected prior to installing any flooring materials.

 Carpet and padding installed over concrete in basements must be able to breathe sufficiently to allow any moisture to evaporate up and through the pad and carpet.

-You don’t want to trap any moisture under the carpet or padding, therefore padding with a moisture barrier should not be used over concrete if there is any chance of moisture from any source.
+You don’t want to trap any moisture under the carpet or padding, therefore padding with a moisture barrier should not be used over concrete.
+Especially if there is any chance of moisture coming from any source.

 Common Sources of Moisture in Basements

-Mold and mildew is a serious issue and can be the cause of major health problems for people of any age.
+Mold and mildew is a serious issue.
+Mold can be the cause of major health problems for people of any age.

-- Heavy rain is the most common cause of occasional basement flooding, and improperly installed gutters and downspouts are also a common source of intermittent moisture problems.
+Heavy rain is the most common cause of occasional basement flooding.
+Improperly installed gutters and downspouts are also a common source of intermittent moisture problems.

-- Kitchen faucets and sprayers, under sink drains and any connection or seals to and from dishwashers are a common source of moisture that can create a perfect storm for mold and mildew to grow where it is almost impossible to detect.
+Kitchen faucets and sprayers, under sink drains and any connection or seals to and from dishwashers are a common source of moisture.
+This can create a perfect storm for mold and mildew to grow where it is almost impossible to detect.